 As long as you can pass the written and road test at the driving test center, you’re good to go.

-2. For foreign women in Japan: If you are thinking about settling in Japan long term/having a family – get your license before you are pregnant!
+2. If you are thinking about settling in Japan long term/having a family – consider getting your license before you are pregnant!

 If you are pregnant in Japan, it will be very hard to find a driving school that will accept you.